‘Attack On Titan’ Season 3 Part 2, Episode 2 Spoilers, Recap: Eren, Survey Corps Finally Defeat Armored Titan

-Attack on Titan Season 3 Part 2 Episode 2, which is titled “Thunder Spears,” featured the start of the battle between the Survey Corps and the Marleyan Warriors at the Shiganshina District.
-Erwin Smith decided to make observations before making any move to prevent themselves from falling into the enemy’s trap.
+Attack on Titan Season 3 Part 2 Episode 2, which is titled “Thunder Spears,” featured the start of a battle between the Survey Corps and the Marleyan Warriors at the Shiganshina District.
+Erwin Smith decided to make observations before making any move, hoping to prevent himself and his allies from falling into the enemy’s trap.
 However, Levi Ackerman noticed that Reiner Braun, who transformed into the Armored Titan, is preparing to climb the wall by hardening his hands and toes.
-Erwin also realized that the Titan beside the Beast Titan that is carrying luggage is not an ordinary Titan but an intelligent one.
+Erwin also realized that the Titan beside the Beast Titan — one that is carrying luggage — is not an ordinary Titan, but rather an intelligent one.

 Warchief Beast Titan commenced the attack by sending the small Titans inside the Shiganshina District.
-Their main goal is to kill all the horses that will be used by the Survey Corps to escape.
-Erwin immediately sent squads to protect the horses, while he gave Levi one specific task.
-Attack on Titan Season 3 Part 2 Episode 2 revealed that Levi is the one who is set to kill the Beast Titan.
+Their main goal is to kill all of the horses that will ostensibly be used by the Survey Corps in order to escape.
+Erwin immediately sent squads to protect the horses, and he gave Levi one specific task.
+Attack on Titan Season 3 Part 2, Episode 2 revealed that Levi is the one who is set to kill the Beast Titan.

 Erwin believes that Levi is the only member of the Survey Corps who is capable of beating the Beast Titan in a one-on-one battle.
-Meanwhile, though Eren Yeager is the main target of enemies, Erwin decided to use him as bait.
+Meanwhile, though Eren Yeager is the main target of their enemies, Erwin decided to use him as bait.
 Eren tried to get the attention of Reiner by transforming into the Founding Titan.
 The latest episode of Attack on Titan featured the rematch between Eren and Reiner.

 ATTACK ON TITAN Kicks-Off Major EREN, REINER Titan Battle: https://t.co/tWU5geMJyO pic.twitter.com/U0PqVNGpPR